khieta/technica-2022/README.md

 Develop a class-to-room scheduler for UMD:

 * Input: List of classes, with sizes
-* Input: Available rooms, with available time slots and sizes
+* Input: Available rooms, with sizes
 * Output: Assignment of classes to rooms

-We've provided a basic solution in **TODO**, now it's up to you to turn this into a research project!
+We've provided a basic solution in [basic_scheduler.py](./basic_scheduler.py), now it's up to you to turn this into a research project!
-Here are a few ideas for directions you might explore:
+Here are some questions you might try to answer:

-* Add new features to our solution.
-What do you think would be most useful?
-What do you think would be most useful to add?
+* Is the current solution good?
+Does it give a useful schedule?
+Why or why not?
+* How can you modify the solution to support the case where:
-  * Teachers may have a preference for time of day.
+  * Classes and rooms are unavailable for certain time slots
-  * Teachers prefer classrooms close to their offices.
+  * Rooms should be close to the class' teacher's office
-  * Some classes are Tu/Th, and some are Mo/We/Fr.
+  * Some classes are Tu/Th, and some are Mo/We/Fr
-  * Small classes should be in small classrooms (don't put a 15 person seminar in a lecture hall).
+  * Small classes should be in small classrooms (don't put a 15 person seminar in a lecture hall)
-  * Different classes have different durations.
+  * Different classes have different durations
-  * Some classes shouldn't overlap (e.g., classes that many people take together).
+  * Some classes can't overlap
+  * ...

-* How do you think we should evaluate the solution?
+* How can you empirically evaluate your solution?
+A couple ideas:

   * Try implementing the scheduler without an SMT solver.
 How does your solution look different?
-Was it harder/easier?
+Was it harder/easier to write?
 How does it compare in terms of performance?
-  * Try a different type of solver (e.g., ILP), how does your solution look different?
-  * Try your solution on larger inputs -- does it scale?
+  * Try your solution on inputs of varying sizes -- how does performance scale with problem size?